 Head down to 83 Tanjong Pagar Road, Singapore, 088504 and treat your sweet tooth to a spectacular dessert.
 Don’t be confused.
 Cake Spade has moved from the Orchid Hotel to its current location.

 A Noodle Story

-The owners Gwern Khoo and Ben Tham, admitted that the shop limits its serving.
-However, a maximum of 200 bowls per day for lunch and dinner servings is always achieved.
+The owners, Gwern Khoo and Ben Tham, admitted that the shop limits its serving.
+However, a maximum of 200 bowls daily for lunch and dinner servings is always achieved.

 Other menus include Hong Kong-style wontons, cha-su, soy-flavoured hot spring egg, and crispy potato-wrapped prawns.
 There are sliced scallions and red pepper as well.
-If you want to add more to it, you can order an onsen egg.
+If you want to add more, you can order an onsen egg.